-For a left turn, a driver intending to turn left must approach in the farthest left-hand lane.
+Whilst for a left turn, a driver intending to turn left at must approach in the farthest left-hand lane.
 After entering the intersection, the left-hand turn should be performed in such a manner by the driver, so as to leave the intersection clear for traffic moving in both directions on the roadway being entered.

 If an individual riding a bicycle is intending to make a left turn, in accordance with the law, they are entitled to full use of the correct lane.
 If possible, at all opportunities, the cyclist should make the left-hand turn in the intersection from the left of the center.

 As mentioned above, Florida has specific laws dictating how a driver should correctly carry out a left turn whilst operating a vehicle on public roads.
-If a driver does not abide by traffic regulations, the law states, the driver should be penalized through being issued a ticket and/or fine.
+If a driver does not abide by traffic regulations, the law states that the driver should be penalized through being issued a ticket and/or fine.

 However, this is where things get more complex because, in Florida, driving is also governed by common law, created through previous court decisions by the judicial system.
 Meaning any driver who causes an accident through an improper left turn can be held to account through not only statutory motor vehicle laws but may also be held liable under court created negligence law or common law.

-Thus, Florida Statute 316 combine with common law in Florida, to assist victims of car accidents in recovering sufficient compensation for their injuries, medical bills, and any lost wages due to the accident.
-Accident lawyers at The Law Place can help you to establish if the driver at fault failed to meet his or her duty of care to other road users while performing a left-hand turn, if you feel unsure about your position as a victim, please call us for a free consultation.
+Thus, Florida Statute 316 combines with common law in Florida, to assist victims of car accidents in recovering sufficient compensation for their injuries, medical bills, and any lost wages due to the accident.
+Accident lawyers at The Law Place can help you to establish if the driver at fault failed to meet his or her duty of care to other road users while performing a left-hand turn.
+If you feel unsure about your position as a victim, please call us for a free consultation.